timuela/openvpn-guide/README.md

 sudo chmod 600 /etc/openvpn/psw-file
 ```

+Since the psw-file is only readable by root, you should delete/common these 2 lines:

-Open /etc/openvpn/server.conf file and common these 2 line:
+Open /etc/openvpn/server.conf
 ```bash
 #user nobody
 #group nogroup